SuperOfficeDocs/superoffice-docs/docs/ui/web-application/getting-started/index.md

 * [Custom AJAX methods][10] - how to call server-side methods both asynchronously and synchronously from client-side Javascript

-## Themes

-The stylesheets used are defined by using ASP.NET themes, which lets you create custom controls that look exactly like standard controls.

-The use of themes also lets you change all of the design elements, like fonts and colors in the entire application to fit your own corporate design.

-## WebParts

-You can change the placement of HTML elements and controls from within these files, but you can not easily remove or add elements here.
-It is recommended to create your own controls that replace the standard ones instead of modifying these.

-## App_Data

-This is where you can make changes to the application by modifying the configuration files, add your own pages, and also remove elements if necessary.
-With the configuration files, you can actually change the web client web completely to suit your needs.
-We will be taking a much closer look at the different configuration files later.

 ## Troubleshooting

 To debug, use the developer tools of your browser and the SuperOffice [Diagnostics viewer and Debug window][2]